johnpham0527/design-playground/README.md

 ### Order

 ### Contrast
 Contrast can be used to set areas of interest.
+Contrast can be used for size, color, lines, and whitespace.

 ### Emphasis
 Font styles can be applied to show emphasis.
+Emphasis can be achieved by varying a font's size, weight, color, and spacing.

 ### Balance
 Objects can be aligned to achieve balance.
+Balance can be thought of as a see-saw.
+The grid system makes it easy to create a balanced layout.
+Symmetry helps keep good balance, but it is not necessarily the best solution for all design.
+Asymmetrical balance creates an interesting tension that draws viewers into the design.
+You can place several small shapes on one side, balanced by one larger shape on another, or even place a dark shape next to several light shapes.
+(Dark shapes appear heavier than light shapes.)

 ### Unity
 Hyperlink styles can be used to create unity with other text within a design.